 Mr. Brook was appointed a director of the Company on 21 February 2007.
-He is currently a director and Chairman of the Audit Committee of Lihir Gold Limited (appointed December 2005) and Snowy Hydro Limited (appointed May 2006).
+He is currently a director and Chairman of the Audit Committee of Lihir Gold Limited (appointed December 2005), director of Snowy Hydro Limited (appointed May 2006) and Chairman of Energy Developments Limited (appointed April 2009).
+As of 1 March 2010, he was appointed a director of the Export Finance and Insurance Corporation.

 He is a member of the Financial Reporting Council, a member of the Finance Committee of the University of Melbourne and a member of the Audit Committee of the Salvation Army (Southern Territory).

 Mr. Brook was the Chief Financial Officer of WMC Resources Limited from 2002 to 2005 and has approximately 30 years' experience in various roles, including Deputy Chief Financial Officer of ANZ Banking Group Limited, Group Chief Accountant of Pacific Dunlop Limited, General Manager, Group Accounting at CRA Limited and General Manager, Accounting and Services at Pasminco Limited.

-Mr. Brook resigned as a director and the Chairman of the Board of Directors of Energy Developments Limited on 17 February 2010 (appointed a director in April 2009 and Chairman in September 2009).
-Mr. Brook resigned as a director of Consolidated Minerals Limited on 20 February 2008 (appointed December 2005).
+Mr. Brook resigned as a director and the Chairman of the Board of Directors of Energy Developments Limited on 17 February 2010 (appointed a director in April 2009 and Chairman in September 2009) and as a director of Consolidated Minerals Limited on 20 February 2008 (appointed December 2005).

-Mr. Brook gained his B.Comm and B.Accounting at the University of Witwatersrand and is a Fellow of the Institute of Chartered Accountants in Australia.
+Mr. Brook gained his B.Comm and B.Accounting at the University of Witwatersrand and is a fellow of the Institute of Chartered Accountants in Australia.

-He is Chairman of the Audit, Compliance & Risk Committee and a member of the Environment, Health & Safety Committee.
+He is Chairman of the Audit, Compliance & Risk Committee and a member of the Environment Health & Safety Committee.